sanskrit/learnsanskrit.org/content/guide/sentences/questions.md

 {note

-Note that {s kim} might indicate either a yes-no question or "why?" depending on the context and style.
+Note that {s kim} could indicate either a yes-no question or a "why?" question.
+The specific meaning depending on the context and style.
 In newer styles of Sanskrit, it usually indicates a yes-no question.

 }